havardl/greener_grass/README.md

 ## TODO:
 Data:
-- Implement Entur.no API to get oublic transporation routes in Norway.
+- Implement Entur.no API to get public transportation routes in Norway.
-- Add ebb and tide information
+- Add ebb and tide information?

 UI/UX:
 - Remove layers, markers etc. when new search (place, profile of transport and time) is run
-- Show information somewhere static?
+- Show information somewhere static
 - Hide weather icons on zoom out [might have to switch to marker layer, to be able to do this.]
 - Add loading logic when quering data from APIs